tier3guy/node-express-backend-template/README.md

 -   Express.js server setup with a sample route
 -   Basic error handling
 -   Integration with Node.js package manager (npm)
+-   Easy deployment

+## Deployment

+Just go to your vercel dashboard and import the project and you will be live in seconds.
+We have configured all the basic things in the vercel.json file for you.
+Happy Coding !

 ## Contributing